jeishu/first-portfolio/README.md

 - I did about 90% of my troubleshooting on here to test screen size and CSS codes.
 - Used to help identify limits for my Media Queries.

+## Changes

+- 11/12/2020:
+    * Changed the div tags to anchor tags in the Project Section to lead to the actual wesbite of those projects.
+    * Added images appropriate to the projects.
+    * Changed Name and Title to match the projects.

 ## Contribute

 - My class instructor, Calvin